rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log

 This action is used to realtime query an InsightIDR log.
-This will query individual logs for results.
+This will query individual logs for results using a relative or absolute time-range from which to query.

 This action should be used if querying an individual service or device.